Discussion on Sayyidatina ‘Aishah bint Abu Bakr’s (r.a.) Age at the Time of Marriage

 One of the assumptions here is that the Muslims of earlier ages were more enlightened and ethical than we are.
 We all cite the hadits on the Salaf, but we also recognise that merely living in that age does not make one of that Salaf.
 No Muslim, in their right mind, would say Yazid ibn Mu’awiyah was one of the Salaf; he was contemporaneous with them.

-The contention here, is not that child marriages did not exist; they are still practiced in places like Yemen, Saudi Arabia, Pakistan and Afghanistan.
-The contention here is whether the Prophet (s.a.w.) practiced it.
+The contention here, is not that child marriages did not exist; they are still practised in places like Yemen, Saudi Arabia, Pakistan and Afghanistan.
+The contention here is whether the Prophet (s.a.w.) practised it.

 The Ahl al-Ahadits position, the Shafi’i and Hanbali, that Swahih al-Bukhari is almost sacrosanct is problematic.
 The Ahl ar-Ra’yy position, the Maliki and Hanafi, is that Swahih al-Bukhari has ahadits that have no place in the corpus.
 Here, I cite often, the position of Imam al-Maturidi (r.a.), one of Imam al-Bukhari’s (r.a.) most strident critics.